Ages 16+

 We refer to “women” in as many ways as they want to define themselves.
 Individuals who identify as trans, gender-neutral, or non-binary are welcome to attend.

 Learn some of the core routines of a nature connection practice.
 Share stories around a fire.
-Enjoy wandering the land looking for signs of wildlife and deepening your awareness of the natural world – all in the company of incredible teachers and women with similar interests.
+Enjoy wandering the land, foraging plants, playing games, and deepening your awareness of the natural world – all in the company of incredible teachers and women with similar interests.

 Wild Women’s Weekend is for experienced outdoorspeople and first-time woodswomen alike.